CompCogNeuro/book/book/chapter-10.md

 Clearly this is more effortful than properly spelled text, but the ability to read it at all indicates that just extracting individual letters in an invariant manner goes a long way.

 To test the performance of this object-recognition based approach, we ran it through a set of different standard sets of nonwords, several of which were also used to test the PMSP model.
-The results are shown in Table 10.1.
+The results are shown in [@tbl:table-nonword].

 * **Glushko regulars** --- nonwords constructed to match strong regularities, for example *nust*, which is completely regular (e.g., *must*, *bust*, *trust*, etc).